RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

   1. Look at the big picture.
   2. Picture walk := when reading a new chapter or section, skim ahead and look at the pictures and main ideas.

-## Focus Mode := type of thinking needed to solve a problem step by step
+### Focus Mode := type of thinking needed to solve a problem step by step

-Your mind can enter the focused mode when you try to solve a specific problem and look at all of details required to solve the problem.
+Your mind can enter the focused mode when you try to solve a specific problem and look at all details required to solve the problem.

-An analogy for modes of learning := To make a wall, you need
+An analogy for modes of learning := To make a wall, you need ...

 -----------------------------------------------------------------------------------------------